Logarithmic compactification of the Abel-Jacobi section: Rubber comes from the tropics

 Suppose that $C$ is a logarithmic curve over $S$ and that $\alpha : C \to \mathcal P$ is a logarithmic divisor on $C$.
 For each irreducible component $v$ of each geometric fiber of $C$ over $S$, the restriction of $\alpha$ to $v$ determines an element $\alpha(v) \in \overnorm M_S^{\rm gp}$, well-defined up to simultaneous shift of all $\alpha(v)$.
 As $\overnorm M_S^{\rm gp}$ is partially ordered (with $\overnorm M_S$ being the cone of elements $\geq 0$), this gives a partial order on the vertices of the dual graph of each fiber of $C$ over $S$.
 This partial order is compatible with generization in the evident sense: whenever $v$ and $w$ are irreducible components of $C_s$, generizing to irreducible components $v'$ and $w'$ of $C_{s'}$, then $\alpha(v) \leq \alpha(w)$ implies $\alpha(v') \leq \alpha(w')$.

-\begin{definition} Let $\Rub_{g,n}$ be the subfunctor of $\Div_{g,n}$ parameterizing those pairs $(\pi:C\rightarrow S, \alpha)$ such that the partial order induced by $\alpha$ on the dual graph of each geometric fiber of $C$ over $S$ is a total order.
+\begin{definition} Let $\Rub_{g,n}$ be the subfunctor of $\Div_{g,n}$ parameterizing those pairs $(\pi:C\rightarrow S, \alpha)$ such that the values taken by $\alpha$ on the vertices of the dual graph of each geometric fiber of $C$ over $S$ are totally ordered in the partial order of $\overnorm M_S^{\rm gp}$.
 We call these logarithmic divisors \emph{linearly aligned}. \end{definition}

 \begin{warning} Although $\Rub_{g,n}$ is a subset of $\Div_{g,n}$ when viewed as a functor on logarithmic schemes, that does not mean the underlying scheme of $\Rub_{g,n}$ is a subscheme of the underlying scheme of $\Div_{g,n}$.
 Far from it: we will see shortly that the underlying algebraic stack of $\Rub_{g,n}$ is a birational modification of the underlying algebraic stack of $\Div_{g,n}$. \end{warning}